UoY-IM-MPIE/mpie-cs-tutorial/README.md

 This code would work in JavaScript, but it wouldn't work in C#.
 In C# you have to be very explicit about the types of data you are working with.
 This can be a bit annoying at first, but it actually makes your code more robust and less error-prone.

-The following C# code has been written by a programme who doesn't realise that the language is strongly-typed.
+The following C# code has been written by a programmer who doesn't realise that the language is strongly-typed.
 Can you fix the error?

 ```csharp
 int myVariable = 3;